learnhaskell-brisbane/study_group_presentation_bfpg/README.md

   * We were part of a culture amongst FP beginners of pretending to understand (scared to admit you don't know)
   * Two types of people: Those that had learnt Haskell, those that hadn't.
 Had to start at lowest common denominator
  * We don't have the moitivation/focus to get all the way through the book without getting distracted.
+ * You have to teach yourself.
+It's hard for someone to teach you Haskell unless you make a start yourself.
 ....
 * October Meetup
  * Let's start a study group!